A female condom is a soft, loosefitting pouch that's inserted into the vagina before sex to prevent pregnancy and sexually transmitted infections.

 Why it's done

 The female condom helps prevent pregnancy.
+You may also use a female condom to protect against sexually transmitted infections (STIs) during anal sex.
 Among various benefits, the female condom:

 - Is immediately effective